 - Salt: 1/4 teaspoon of regular salt keeps the flavor balanced and the cookies are pleasantly sweet.
 If you like a little more salt flavor, increase the amount to 1/2 teaspoon.

-- All-Purpose Flour: I test varying amounts of flour in shortbread recipes regularly and find 2 cups of spoon & leveled flour paired with 1/4 cup cornstarch produces sturdy, yet terrifically tender shortbread wedge cookies.
+- All-Purpose Flour: I test varying amounts of flour in shortbread recipes regularly and find 2 cups of spooned & leveled flour paired with 1/4 cup cornstarch produces sturdy, yet terrifically tender shortbread wedge cookies.

 - Optional Coarse Sugar Topping: For an optional sparkly crunch on your shortbread wedges, add a sprinkle of coarse sugar before baking.
 I usually reach for white “sparkling sugar” sold as sprinkles in the baking aisle.